Division of Campus Life

 Learn about Residential Program Houses

+Membership is open to all undergraduate students who meet the following criteria.
 Students interested in joining one of the Brown Residential Program Houses must at the time of recruitment:

 • Have completed at least one academic semester (defined as fall or spring term).